top of page

 MEET AMY

-On July 13, 1964, the world welcomed Amy Louise Daniels, a remarkable person who was born with the BRCA-1 gene, which causes carriers to have a significant risk of developing ovarian and breast cancer.
-From the beginning, she faced a daunting destiny linked to this gene.
+On July 13, 1964, the world welcomed Amy Louise Daniels, a remarkable woman born with the BRCA-1 gene—a mutation that significantly increases the risk of ovarian and breast cancer.
+From the beginning, Amy faced a daunting destiny tied to this genetic burden.

-During the time that I knew her, Amy often questioned why she had to bear such a burden.
-My response was always the same: to help save lives.
-I would tell her what I believe to be true: “GOD chose you because he knew you would be the right person to handle this knowledge and to use it to help others around you.”
+During the time I knew her, Amy often asked why she had to carry such a weight.
+My answer was always the same: to save lives.
+I told her what I believe to this day—“GOD chose you because He knew you’d be the one strong enough to turn this knowledge into something powerful.”

 about-amy-img-4.jpg